fawaz-dabbaghieh/bubble_gun/README.md

 python3 setup.py install
 ```

 In case you do not have admin access or want to install BubbleGun locally for the user, then `--user` can be added after `install`.
-And the binary will be added usually to `~/.local/bin` on Linux systems.
+And the binaries will usually be added to `~/.local/bin` on Linux systems.
-This will also download the needed dependencies and creat a callable entry point for the tool and it should be added to the path, so `BubbleGun` can be called anywhere to get the CLI and then be used.
+This will also download the needed dependencies and creat a callable entry point for the tool, and it should be added to the path, so `BubbleGun` can be called anywhere to get the CLI and then be used.

 ## Example graph
 ![alt text](images/drawing_new.png)